Completing your gift or inheritance tax return (IT38)

 You can indicate an expression of doubt (EOD) in your return if:

-- the return is filed on time.
+- your return is filed on time.

 - clearly identify itself as an ‘expression of doubt’ letter